oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-dashes-in-your-urls/rule.md

 http://northwind.com/page\_on\_word\_documentation
- Figure: OK​ example - underscored (snake\_case) URLs have good readability but are not recommended by Google
+ Figure: OK example - underscored (snake\_case) URLs have good readability but are not recommended by Google

 http://northwind.com/page-on-word-documentation